aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/test-lambda-hook/index.md

 ]
 ```

-Unlike the non-compliant stack, these stack events for the compli show the compliant stack show the successful progression of the compliant stack deployment:
+Unlike the non-compliant stack, these stack events show the successful progression of the compliant stack deployment:

 1. The hook begins its evaluation (`"HOOK_IN_PROGRESS"`) during the PRE_PROVISION phase
 2. The hook then completes successfully (HOOK_COMPLETE_SUCCEEDED), confirming that: